3 Teens Kill 4: History

 In 1983, Wojnarowicz left 3 Teens Kill 4 to focus on visual art, writing and film-making.
 He continued to collaborate on various projects with the members of the band before his death in 1992.

 In 1984, Bill Gerstel joined the ranks, giving for the band its first drummer.

 They continued recording and performing for the next three years, sharing the stage with a long list of artists from this era, including DNA, James Chance, Bush Tetras, Soundgarden, Wall of Voodoo, Glenn Branca, Sonic Youth, ESG, Certain General, The Del-Byzanteens, Suicide, and Madonna.
 The band disbanded in 1987.
 All of the members continued writing, performing, producing art and recording.

 3 Teens Kill 4 reunited in 2010 at the Mudd Club/Club 57/New Wave Vaudeville show at New York's Delancey Street Lounge.

 That night included the Bush Tetras, Tish and Snooky, the Comateens and Richard Lloyd from Television.

 In 2011, a multi-media show of music, dance, film, slides and live art called "In Peace & War: 3 Teens Kill 4" had three nights at New York's Howl Festival.

 The band was joined on stage by choreographer Ishmael Houston-Jones and Anohni of Anohni and the Johnsons along with numerous other artists, dancers and singers.

 The rarely seen film Beautiful People by Wojnarowicz was screened.

-In 2016, drummer Bill Gerstel died after a long battle with cancer.
+In 2016, drummer Bill Gerstel died of lung cancer after a long illness.

 In 2018, the re-released album No Motive was included as a sound installation at the Whitney Museum's retrospective for David Wojnarowicz called History Keeps Me Awake At Night.
 The band did their last performance on September 26, 2018, for the closing of the exhibit at the Whitney.
 The exhibit continued in 2019 in Europe.

 Co-founder Brian Butterick (aka Hattie Hathaway) died on January 30, 2019, after a six-month battle with lung cancer.